 But in multicellular organisms, the number of cells can be very large: in the human species, it is estimated at one hundred thousand billion (1014).
 In these organisms, the majority of mutations are neutral, because the genome contains a large number of non-coding sequences (see Genetic polymorphism & variation).
 Even taking this into account, an error rate of 1 in 10 billion (10-10) is still too high.
 This is even more so since many mutations also occur outside replication.
 If there were only one copy of the gene per cell, many of them would carry deleterious mutations and the organism would not be viable.
-It is the interest, and the necessity, to have two chromosome batches for these organisms (diploidyProperty of a cell whose chromosomes it contains are present in pairs (2n chromosomes).
+It is the interest, and the necessity, to have two chromosome sets for these organisms (diploidyProperty of a cell whose chromosomes it contains are present in pairs (2n chromosomes).
 The concept is generally to be contrasted with haploidy, a term referring to the ownership of cells with single copy chromosomes (n chromosomes).
 An organism or part of an organism is said to be diploid when its cells are themselves diploid.).
 Most mutations that inactivate one gene are recessive, so one functional copy is sufficient for the cell to function normally.
 In a nutshell, it can be said that diploidy acts as a spare wheel.

-If we now look at the case of viruses, most of which have very small genomes, the situation is very different.
+If we now look at the case of viruses, the situation is very different because most of which have very small genomes.
 For DNA viruses, there is generally no corrective activity associated with replicase, so the mutation rate is much higher, in the order of 1 in 1 million (10-6).
 This is even more true for viruses whose genome is composed of RNA, because RNA replicases are much less accurate than DNA replicases, the error rate is then 10-6 to 10-4.

 This leads us to make two remarks on the role of mutations in the evolutionary process: